GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: Experiments

 \subsection{Video Captioning (\hyperref[q2]{Q2})}

 To address \hyperref[q2]{Q2}, we evaluate whether GEST-Engine data can serve as a training resource for video understanding models.
-We fine-tune two architecturally distinct open-source vision-language models, VideoLLaMA3 2B \cite{zhang2025videollama} and Qwen3-VL 2B \cite{bai2025qwen3}, under three conditions: (a) GEST then Real (G): Stage 1 fine-tuning on GEST synthetic data followed by Stage 2 fine-tuning on real video, (b) VEO then Real (V): Stage 1 fine-tuning on VEO-generated data followed by Stage 2 fine-tuning on real video, and (c) Real-only (R): fine-tuning on real data only.
-We denote the human reference as H. Both models use ViT-based vision encoders but with different pipelines (SigLIP + DiffFP for VideoLLaMA3, Qwen ViT for Qwen3-VL), providing a controlled comparison where both language backbones belong to the Qwen family while visual processing differs.
+We fine-tune VideoLLaMA3 2B \cite{zhang2025videollama}, an open-source vision--language model coupling a SigLIP vision tower with DiffFP temporal compression, under three conditions: (a) GEST then Real (G): Stage 1 fine-tuning on our GEST synthetic data followed by Stage 2 fine-tuning on real video, (b) VEO then Real (V): Stage 1 fine-tuning on VEO-generated data followed by Stage 2 fine-tuning on real video, and (c) Real-only (R): fine-tuning on real data only.
+We denote the human reference as H.

 \textbf{Data.} For Stage 1, we use the 938 GEST videos and the corresponding VEO 3.1 videos generated from identical textual specifications.
-As target real data, we use Videos-to-Paragraphs \cite{bogolin2020hierarchical}, a dataset of classroom recordings with rich paragraph-level annotations, selected for its annotation density (multiple detailed captions per video).
-We use the official splits and for evaluation, we select the longest description per test video as reference, as longer annotations tend to contain richer detail about actions, sequences, and spatial relationships.
+As target real data, we use Videos-to-Paragraphs \cite{bogolin2020hierarchical}: real multi-actor sequences with dense two-level annotations, a structure that clip-caption corpora such as MSR-VTT and VATEX do not offer (see the dataset structure comparison in the supplementary material).
+We use the official splits.

-\textbf{Training.} We use QLoRA \cite{dettmers2023qlora} (4-bit NF4, LoRA rank 16, alpha 32, dropout 0.05, applied to all linear layers) for all training due to hardware constraints (RTX 3090 - 24GB).
-Stage 1 (fine-tuning on syntethic data) employs a learning rate of $2e-4$ for 5 epochs at a learning rate of 2e-4, while for Stage 2 (real data) the learning rate is halved and the number of epochs doubled.
+\textbf{Training.} We use QLoRA \cite{dettmers2023qlora} (4-bit NF4, LoRA rank 16, alpha 32, dropout 0.05, applied to all linear layers) for all training due to hardware constraints (RTX 3090, 24GB).
+Stage 1 (fine-tuning on synthetic data) runs 5 epochs at a learning rate of 2e-4, while for Stage 2 (real data) the learning rate is halved and the number of epochs doubled; R trains directly on the real data for the same number of epochs at the default rate.

 \textbf{Event-aware frame sampling.} Leveraging GEST's ground-truth event-to-frame mappings, we implement a hybrid sampling strategy that selects mid-event frames for each action and fills the remaining slots (up to 64 frames) with uniformly sampled frames at 1 fps.
-We adopt hybrid sampling for all subsequent GEST conditions on both models.
+We adopt hybrid sampling for all GEST conditions.
+Videos without event maps (real, VEO) are sampled at 1 fps.